JayMalli/dom-xpath-toolkit/README.md

 - **Live playground** (GitHub Pages): [https://jaymalli.github.io/dom-xpath-toolkit/](https://jaymalli.github.io/dom-xpath-toolkit/)

-Want to host your own copy on GitHub Pages?

-1. `yarn playground:install` (installs the published package in `examples/playground`).
-2. `yarn playground:build` (copies the assets + toolkit bundle directly into the `docs/` folder).
-3. Point GitHub Pages at `main` → `/docs` (Project → Pages → Build and deployment → Source: Deploy from branch, Folder: `/docs`).
-4. Optional: `npx http-server docs -p 4173` to smoke-test the static build before pushing.

 Features available in the playground:

 1. Inspect any element and copy the generated XPath or resolved selectors.